 Trim the radishes and halve any larger ones.
 In a large bowl, mix the coarse crystal sea salt with 300ml boiling water and let it dissolve to make a brining solution.
 Add 1.2 litres cold water, then the radishes.
 Cover and leave to soak overnight, then rinse and drain.

 To make the pickling vinegar, put the whole spices in a medium saucepan.
 Toast over a low heat until they begin to smell aromatic.
-Add the dried chilli flakes last, as these can easily catch.
+Add the mace blades last, as these can easily catch.
 Add the bay, pour in all of the vinegar and sugar, let it dissolve, and bring to a simmer.
 Add the ginger and red chilli.

 Pack the radishes into sterilised jars (see tip below), pour over the hot vinegar, then seal.
 Ready to eat in 2 weeks, or longer, if you like.